 Much of it can be credited to Tesla.
 Which Arstechnica’s article explains is just as much a battery company as a car company.
 Though few see Tesla as such.

 When Tesla first got started, laptops, phones, and other battery-driven devices were using lithium-ion batteries.
-They were in great demand and are inexpensive.
+They were in great demand and inexpensive.
 At the time, Tesla had one car on the market—the Roadster.
 It was considered a wealthy person’s toy with minimal range and a 6-figure price tag.

-Following, companies poured money into battery development making them better, more plentiful, and cheaper.
+Following, companies poured money into battery development making EVs better, more plentiful, and cheaper.
 Timothy Lee states, “That’s the result of a virtuous circle where better, cheaper batteries expand the market, which in turn drives investments that produce further improvements in cost and performance.”

 While more people buy phones and laptops than electric vehicles, EV batteries require more capacity.
 As a result, planning and manufacturing EV batteries have created more investment and research.
 The battery manufacturer improvements, coupled with increased high-capacity demand, have increased supply while pushing prices down.